 After compiling a list of the weirdest snacks I have ever tried in Japan, I thought there are also many unique Japanese non-alcoholic drinks in Japan you might be interested in.
+So I made I list of the best drinks in Japan.
 I have tried the below drinks all for the first time in Japan.
 Because I liked most of them, I really hope you will enjoy trying them as well.

-I always encourage you to make your own decisions, so even if I don’t like something, that doesn’t mean you wont so please make a point to always try everything I introduce you to.
-For me trying new foods and drinks is the highlight of every trip and I try to be as open minded as possible even if what I am served looks very off putting.
+I always encourage you to make your own decisions, so even if I don’t like something, that doesn’t mean you wont.
+So, please make a point to always try everything I introduce you to.
+For me trying new foods and drinks is the highlight of every destination I visit and I try to be as open minded as possible even if what I am served looks very off putting.

 Now you are going to tell me “Fanta?
 But we also have Fanta in our country.
 There is nothing special about Fanta.”
 But hold up.
 The Fanta in Japan comes in the strangest flavors.
 For me, it is a lot of fun trying these different new Fanta flavors.
 So far, I have seen Mango, Peach, Melon, Lime, Strawberry and of course Grape.

 As Japanese soda goes, Fanta is one of the best you can try.
 For my taste, they are all way too sweet as most soft drinks are but if you love Fanta it is a lot of fun to try all the different flavors you can find here in Japan.

 Melon soda is a bright green Japanese beverage that tastes nothing like melon.
 It does however taste like a bubbly super-sweet fizzy drink that could only be created in Japan.
 It is probably one of the best Japanese soft drinks.